LimaRAF/THREAT/README.md

 population decline through time.
-This is important because the time interval of population decline needed for the assessments of criterion A or C (10 years or one-, two- or three-generation lengths - see IUCN 2019) often do not correspond exactly to the observed population sizes for most species.
+This is important because the time interval of population decline needed for the assessments of criterion A or C (10 years or one-, two- or three-generation lengths - see IUCN 2019) often does not correspond exactly to the observed population sizes for most species.

 For criterion B, the `ConR` package provides functions for calculating